ac12644/ac12644/README.md

-# Namastey, I am Abhishek 👋
+# Hello, I am Abhishek 👋

 I build at the intersection of **blockchain** and **AI agents** — shipping tokenized workflows, multisig escrows, and agentic backends that run in production.